 Three is a good number to think about, as it is the first odd prime (let’s not argue about whether 2 is prime or not).

 - Rule 3-1: Only carry 3 debit/credit cards with you at one time.
 The ultimate version of this rule would be to only have 3 debit/credit cards total, in your life.

 - Rule 3-2: Ensure you have all 3 savings vehicles set up: a TFSA, an RRSP and a Savings/Trading account.
 These 3 are the cornerstone for setting up a successful savings plan.

-- Rule 3-3: For the first 3 months of 2016, pay for day-to-day spending with cash only.
+- Rule 3-3: For the first 3 months of this year, pay for day-to-day spending with cash only.
 Take out a set amount on your pay-day, and use that for discretionary spending only.
 Can you live on cash alone for 3 months?
 Yes, it is easy to cheat on this one, but, you are only cheating yourself.

 Some simple other rules of 3 you can follow in life.